mblayman/markwiki/templates/MarkWiki.md

 Why Should I Use MarkWiki?
 --------------------------

-The aim of MarkWiki is to have a dead simple set of features and be easy to set up.
+The aim of MarkWiki is to be dead simple.
 MarkWiki was born out of frustration with bad documentation tools behind a company firewall.

 You should consider MarkWiki if you: